jakmeier/nuts/README.md

 Note that the first argument of the closure is a mutable reference to the activity object.
 The second argument is a read-only reference to the published message.
-Both types must match exactly or otherwise the closure will either not be accepted by the compiler.
+Both types must match exactly or otherwise the closure will not be accepted by the compiler.

 A function with the correct argument types can also be used to subscribe.
 ```rust